-Today, our experts dive into different types of income suites the benefits of choosing a home that includes an income suite and some important differences between garage, or garden suites, and basement suites in Edmonton.
+Our experts dive into different types of secondary suites, the benefits of choosing a home that includes a secondary suite, and some important differences between garage, or garden suites, and basement suites in Edmonton.

-A secondary suite, sometimes called an income suite, is simply an area either in your home, or on your property, that is rented out for additional income.
+A secondary suite, sometimes called an income suite, is simply an area either in your home (or on your property) that is rented out for additional income.

-The two living spaces are completely separate from one another, which is a welcomed bonus for people or families who enjoy their privacy, but want to make use of extra space.
+The two living spaces are completely separate from one another, which can be a welcomed bonus for people or families who enjoy their privacy, but want to make use of extra space.

 Each of the two living spaces include a kitchen, bathroom, living space, furnace, and at least one bedroom.

-What are the Benefits of an Income Suite?
+What are the benefits of a secondary suite?

 Perhaps the most popular benefit of a secondary or income suite is that it helps you with your mortgage and financing.
 Fall in love with a home just a tad over your budget?
 If the home you are hoping to buy includes an income suite and you are able to arrange and prove a renter, lenders will actually include the future rent payments as income when calculating your debt servicing ratios, and determining whether or not you qualify for the home.

 When your home includes an income suite, you’re essentially enjoying the benefit of someone else paying (or at least contributing towards) your mortgage!
 When the time comes to sell, you will have paid down more of your mortgage than you would have if you were living in the space alone.

-- An income suite allows for multi-generational living situations.
-It’s no secret that many different cultures from around the world still honor the tradition of having grandparents live with them.
+Many different cultures from around the world still honor the tradition of having grandparents live with them.
 It’s also common for adult children to live at home for longer while achieving higher levels of education.
-Secondary suites allow for families to enjoy closeness, while still having the option for privacy, too.
+Secondary suites allow for families to enjoy closeness, while still having the option for privacy too.